despairblue/furry-octo-dangerzone/04-concept/README.md

 </div>
 ```

+The aim is to keep the tree-view-view a consistent representation of the scene-graph.
+The tree-view-view only shows specific nodes, I can't list them here because they will change over the

-The aim is to keep the tree-view-view a consistent representation of the scene-graph, where interesting scene-graph nodes and their properties are presented in an up to date and editable form.
+ where specific scene-graph nodes, ones that  , and their properties are presented in an up to date and editable form.

+todo: explain what nodes and what properties and why

 First design approach is to let the tree-view-controller create an initial tree-view-view by traversing it and creating tree-view-node-controllers ad hoc.
 These tree-view-node-controllers create the corresponding tree-view-node-views while traversing the scene-graph.